-Effective Fall 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Students who officially withdraw from the college or an individual course by the end of the eighth (8th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
 This policy applies to all semester length and alternative semester formats.
-Students in classes which begin after the designated start of the semester (e.g. a mid-semester start) will have 14 calendar days from the designated start of the alternative semester to withdraw for a full refund.
+Students in classes which begin after the designated start of the semester (e.g. a mid-semester start) will have 8 calendar days from the start of the class to withdraw for a full refund.
 Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.

-Students who drop a course or courses by the 14th calendar day of the semester (or other prorated enrollment period) will be refunded 100%.
-LRCC is closed on weekends therefore requests to drop with a refund must be received by the Registrar's Office by Friday at 4:00 p.m.
+Students who drop a course or courses by the 8th calendar day of the semester (or other prorated enrollment period) will be refunded 100%.